Clippers prevent Pelicans from clinching play-in spot - NewsBreak

 TIP INS

-Pelicans: Jaxson Hayes had a double-double with 12 points and 10 rebounds. ...
-Herbert Jones had 13 points, while Larry Nance Jr. and Trey Murphy III had 10 apiece. ...
+Pelicans: Herbert Jones had 13 points, while Larry Nance Jr., Jaxson Hayes and Trey Murphy III had 10 apiece. ...
 Jonas Valanciunas grabbed nine rebounds.

 Clippers: Terance Mann also had 15 points. ....
-Luke Kennard added 14 points. ...
+Luke Kennard added 14 points, including four 3-pointers. ...
 Isaiah Hartenstein had 10 of his 12 points in the fourth quarter. ...
 Reggie Jackson had 11 points and 10 assists.
 Zubac reached 300 career blocks late in the second quarter.

 UP NEXT